software engineering screen

 A software engineer coding at a computer

-As a graduate of this program, you should be well prepared to apply your knowledge, techniques, and skills to implement high-quality software and provide innovative solutions in industry and government.
+As a graduate of this program, you should be well-prepared to apply your knowledge, techniques, and skills to develop software and provide innovative solutions in industry and government.

 Job Titles Related to This Degree